 I chose the Antec Sonata case because it is very quiet, cools well, and includes a 380W PSU rated 12v/24A.
-The Chaintech VNF4 with AMD 3000+ Winchester CPU uses modest power, especially with the X300 video card which is low power also.
+The Chaintech VNF4 with AMD 3000+ Winchester CPU uses modest power, especially with the low power X300 video card.
 The VNF4 board can monitor and control the speed of two fans plus monitor the speed of a third fan.

 In order to view temperatures, view and control fan speeds, plus alarm on fan failures and over temperature situations, I use SpeedFan.
 I have SpeedFan display the CPU temperature in the tray for quick monitoring of temperature changes.
 Double clicking this temperature in the tray brings up the normal SpeedFan screen, allowing access to all its capabilities.
 SpeedFan requires some effort to configure and use but the result is well worth the effort.